Sharathchenna/MacroBalance/README.md

-# Nutrino - Macro Tracking App
+# MacroBalance - Macro Tracking App

 A modern, feature-rich macro and nutrition tracking application built with Flutter.